 Different apps create different types of output cells when they run, depending on which type of data object is output by the app.
 The genome output cell shown above is an example of a Data Viewer.
 Data Viewers are described in the “Explore Data” section of this guide.

-Remember that you can hover over an object in the Data Panel and click the “. . .” that appears to see more information and options, including an option (see image) for downloading the object in GenBank or JSON format.
-In the future, you will be able to choose from a variety of common formats allowing you to download results to use with other tools and send to colleagues.
+Remember that you can hover over an object in the Data Panel and click the “. . .” that appears to see more information and options, including an option (see image) for downloading the object in GenBank or JSON format (see the Download Guide for more information).
+In the future, you will be able to choose from a wider variety of common formats, allowing you to download results to use with other tools and send to colleagues.

 Once you have reviewed your results, you can use your newly generated data in additional analysis steps.
 Remember, you can click on the data object in the Data Panel to see which KBase apps work with that data type.